chinapedia/wikipedia.abstract.en/Page/Robert_Byrd.md

 Background

-Byrd_mother.gif

 Robert Byrd was born on November 20, 1917 as CORNELIUS CALVIN SALE JR.[10] in North Wilkesboro, North Carolina, to Cornelius Calvin Sale Sr. and his wife Ada Mae (Kirby).[11]
 When he was ten months old, his mother died in the 1918 flu pandemic.
 In accordance with his mother's wishes, his father[12] dispersed their children among relatives.
 Calvin Jr. was adopted by his aunt and uncle, Titus and Vlurma Byrd, who changed his name to Robert Carlyle Byrd and raised him in the coal-mining region of southern West Virginia.[13][14][15]

 Byrd was valedictorian of his 1934 graduating class at Mark Twain High School in Tams, West Virginia.[16]

 Marriage

-Byrdandhiswife.png On May 29, 1936, Byrd married Erma Ora James (June 12, 1917 – March 25, 2006)[17] who was born to a coal mining family in Floyd County, Virginia.[18]
+On May 29, 1936, Byrd married Erma Ora James (June 12, 1917 – March 25, 2006)[17] who was born to a coal mining family in Floyd County, Virginia.[18]
 Her family moved to Raleigh County, West Virginia, where she met Byrd when they attended the same high school.[19]

 Children